 - Best viewed from: Northern hemisphere.
 Also partially from mid-to high southern latitudes

 - Maximum zenithal hourly rate: 15 to about 1000 during prolific outbursts

 - Meteor velocity: 71 km

 The Leonids are perhaps the most iconic of all meteor showers.
 This is no doubt a result of outbursts that have on occasion delivered several hundred thousand meteors per hour.
-It’s interesting to note that even in usual displays, the Leonids can deposit as much as 13 metric tons of material across the planet.
+The Great Leonids Meteor Storm of 1833, for instance, became known at the time as the “night the stars fell”, with more than 72,000 meteors per hour falling to Earth.
+It’s interesting to note that even during usual displays, the Leonids can deposit as much as 13 metric tons of material across the planet.

 The Leonids shower is famous for producing bright, magnitude -1.5 fireballs.
 This is a result of particles that can be as big as 10 mm across, and weigh as much as 0.5 grams.
 However, the appearance of bright fireballs is not consistent from one year to the next because the main debris trail has split up into several discrete trails by gravity and solar radiation pressure.
 The effect of this?
 While the Leonids usually peaks on the 17th/18th of November each year, it often happens that a broad peak spanning several days on either side of the usual peak dates occurs.

 - Radiant: Constellation Gemini, near the star Castor